sjaehn/BJumblr/README.md

 ### Step sync

 B.Jumblr time line automatically synchronizes with the host time/position.
-Use the button - and + to manually shift the time line to the left or the right, respectively.
+Use the button - and + to manually shift the time line down or up, respectively.
 The button < sets the time line to the start of the pattern.
 The home button can be used to re-synchronize with the host.

-### Column (step) edit mode
+### Step edit mode

 There are two edit modes.
-The **ADD** mode allows to place additional pads to a step (or to remove them).
-So you can also set more then one pad per row to produce echo effects or make a canon.
+The **ADD** mode allows to place additional pads to a step (row) or to remove them.
+So you can also set more than one pad per column to produce echo effects or make a canon.

 In contrast, there is only (exactly) one pad per step allowed in the **REPLACE** mode.
 Clicking or dragging will result in a replacement of the original pad.
 Note: Deletion of pads (cut) in the